BME-nodeservers/udi-russound-poly/README.md

 #### IP Address
    * The IP Address of the serial device server conected to the Russound controller.
 #### Port
-   * The UDP port number assigned by the serial device server for the serial port.
+   * The UDP/TCP port number assigned by the serial device server for the serial port.
+#### Network Protocol
+   * Either UDP or TCP.
 #### Zone 1
    * The name for zone 1
 #### Zone 2